 The Corporation limits risk inherent in its commercial real estate lending activities by monitoring borrowers directly involved in the commercial real estate markets and adhering to conservative policies on loan-to-value ratios for such loans.
-Commercial real estate loans, consisting of real estate construction and commercial mortgage loans, totaled \$16.4 billion at December 31, 2022.
-Of the total, \$7.2 billion, or 44 percent, were to borrowers in the Commercial Real Estate business line, which includes loans to real estate developers, an increase of \$1.5 billion compared to December 31, 2021.
-Commercial real estate loans in other business lines totaled \$9.2 billion, or 56 percent, at December 31, 2022, an increase of \$751 million compared to December 31, 2021.
+Commercial real estate loans, consisting of real estate construction and commercial mortgage loans, totaled \$18.8 billion at December 31, 2023.
+Commercial real estate loans made to borrowers in the Commercial Real Estate business line, which includes loans to real estate developers, totaled \$9.3 billion, or 50 percent of total commercial real estate loans, an increase of \$2.1 billion compared to December 31, 2022.
+The Commercial Real Estate business line at December 31, 2023 was predominantly secured by multi-family and industrial properties, comprising 46 percent and 34 percent of the portfolio, respectively, with only 6 percent secured by office properties.
+Commercial real estate loans in other business lines totaled \$9.5 billion, or 50 percent of total commercial real estate loans, at December 31, 2023, an increase of \$247 million compared to December 31, 2022.
 These loans consisted primarily of owner-occupied commercial mortgages, which bear credit characteristics similar to non-commercial real estate business loans.
 Generally, loans previously reported as real estate construction are classified as commercial mortgage loans upon receipt of a certificate of occupancy.

 The real estate construction loan portfolio primarily contains loans made to long-tenured customers with satisfactory completion experience.
-There were no criticized real estate construction loans in the Commercial Real Estate business line at both December 31, 2022 and 2021.
-In other business lines, criticized real estate construction loans totaled \$3 million at December 31, 2022, compared to \$35 million at December 31, 2021.
-There were no real estate construction loan net charge-offs in the years ended December 31, 2022 and 2021.
+Criticized real estate construction loans in the Commercial Real Estate business line totaled \$86 million at December 31, 2023 compared to none at December 31, 2022.
+In other business lines, criticized real estate construction loans totaled \$12 million at December 31, 2023, compared to \$3 million at December 31, 2022.
+There were no real estate construction loan net charge-offs in the years ended December 31, 2023 and 2022.

 Commercial mortgage loans are loans where the primary collateral is a lien on any real property and are primarily loans secured by owner-occupied real estate.
 Real property is generally considered primary collateral if the value of that collateral represents more than 50 percent of the commitment at loan approval.
 Loans in the commercial mortgage portfolio generally mature within three to five years.
-Criticized commercial mortgage loans in the Commercial Real Estate business line totaled \$16 million and \$29 million at December 31, 2022 and 2021, respectively.
-In other business lines, \$151 million and \$219 million of commercial mortgage loans were criticized at December 31, 2022 and 2021, respectively.
-There were no commercial mortgage loan net charge-offs in 2022, compared to net charge-offs of \$2 million in 2021.
+Criticized commercial mortgage loans in the Commercial Real Estate business line totaled \$378 million and \$16 million at December 31, 2023 and 2022, respectively, with the increase primarily in multi-family properties.
+In other business lines, \$395 million and \$151 million of commercial mortgage loans were criticized at December 31, 2023 and 2022, respectively.
+Commercial mortgage loan net recoveries were \$1 million in 2023, compared to no net charge-offs in 2022.